How to Make a Toilet Flush Better. I hate Flushing Twice

 Why Does My Toilet Have a Weak Flush?

-It is very frustrating for you and your guests when every time you use the bathroom you have to flush the toilet twice in order for the waste to go away.
-In this post, I will show you how to make a weak flushing toilet flush stronger.
+It is very frustrating for you and your guests when you have to flush the toilet twice every time you use the bathroom for the waste to go away.
+In this post, I will show you how to strengthen a weak flushing toilet flush.

-To make you toilet flush better, make sure that the water level in the tank is just about ½ inch below the overflow tube, clean the rim holes and siphon jet, make sure the toilet is not clogged even partially and adjust the flapper chain length.
+To improve your toilet flush, ensure the water level in the tank is just about ½ inch below the overflow tube, clean the rim holes and siphon jet, ensure the toilet is not clogged even partially, and adjust the flapper chain length.
 Don’t forget to clear the vent stack as well.

-The way a toilet works, in order for you to have a strong flush, enough water has to be dumped inside the toilet bowl so fast.
-If the water entering your toilet bowl is not enough or if it is flowing in slowly, the toilet’s siphon action will be insufficient and therefore a weak flush.
+The way a toilet works, for you to have a strong flush, enough water has to be dumped inside the toilet bowl so fast.
+If the water entering your toilet bowl is not enough or flowing in slowly, the toilet’s siphon action will be insufficient and, therefore, a weak flush.

 How to Make a Toilet Flush Stronger

-Fixing a toilet with a weak flush is an easy task which you really don’t need to call in a plumber unless everything you try ends up failing.
-It is also inexpensive since you need to buy any replacement parts.
+Fixing a toilet with a weak flush is an easy task.
+You don’t need to call in a plumber unless everything you try fails.
+It is also inexpensive since you do not need to buy any replacement parts.

 1. Unclog the Toilet

 There are two types of toilet clogs.
-The first one is where the toilet is fully clogged and when you flush it water does not drain from the bowl at all.
+The first one is where the toilet is fully clogged, and when you flush it, water does not drain from the bowl.

 The second one is where the water drains from the bowl slowly, resulting in a weak flush.
-When you flush the toilet, the water rises up in the bowl then drains slowly.
-If this is the case with your toilet then you have a partial clog that you need to remove.
+When you flush the toilet, the water rises in the bowl and drains slowly.
+If this is the case with your toilet, then you have a partial clog that you need to remove.

 To be sure this is the problem, you will need to carry out the bucket test.
-Fill a bucket with water then dump the water in the bowl all at once.
-If it does not flush as powerful as it should then there lies your problem.
+Fill a bucket with water, then dump the water in the bowl all at once.
+If it does not flush as powerfully as it should, then there lies your problem.

-By carrying out this test you are able to isolate all the other potential causes of a weak flushing toilet.
-There are many ways to unclog a toilet but the best ones are plunging and snaking.
+By carrying out this test, you can isolate all the other potential causes of a weak flushing toilet.
+There are many ways to unclog a toilet, but the best ones are plunging and snaking.

 Start by using a bell-shaped plunger which is the best plunger for toilet drains.
 This is a detailed guide on how to plunge a toilet.

-After plunging for some time repeat the bucket test.
-If the problem is solved then your work is done.
-If however the toilet still has a weak flush you will need to upgrade to a toilet auger.
+After plunging for some time, repeat the bucket test.
+If the problem is solved, then your work is done.
+If the toilet still has a weak flush, you will need to upgrade to a toilet auger.
 This is how to use a toilet auger.

 2. Adjust the Water Level in The Tank

-Whether you have a slow-flow or a 3.5 gallons per flush toilet, its toilet tank has to hold a certain amount of water in order for it to flush optimally.
+Whether you have a slow-flow or a 3.5-gallon per flush toilet, its toilet tank has to hold a certain amount of water in order for it to flush optimally.
 If the water level is lower than that, you will suffer a weak flushing toilet.

 Ideally, the water level in the toilet tank should be about 1/2 -1 inch below the overflow tube.
 The overflow tube is the big tube in the middle of the tank.
 It channels excess water in the tank down to the bowl to avoid overflowing.